KOlofinmoyin/24pullrequests-2019/README.md

 # 24pullrequests-2019
 Our workshop repository

-Hello I'm a student my favourite emoji is :smilie:
+Hello I'm a student my favourite emoji is 😀